Skip to main content

 The rally is set over five days and have five stages of between 300-350km per day with fine lunches and dinners in historic locations.

 Departure is from Paris - Place Vendôme in the 1st arrondisement.
-The arrival in Saint-Tropez five days later is followed by a gala evening.
+The arrival in Nice five days later is followed by a gala evening.

 History